wp-plugins/quick-event-manager/readme.txt

 = Why not? =
 Well OK yes you can add more fields if you want but you are going to have to fiddle about with the php file which needs a bit of care and attention.
 Everything you need to know is in the [wordpress codex](http://codex.wordpress.org/Writing_a_Plugin).

+== Upgrade Notice ==
+= 2.3 =
+The sidebar widget now has an options to how many events are displayed.

 == Changelog ==

+= 2.3 =
+*	Improved widget and shortcode options allows you to set the number of events to display
+*	Fixed code to display all events (overrides reading settings)

+=2.2 =
+*	Added option to display old events
+*	Added option to display events in descending order (new to old)

 = 2.1 =
 *	Minor tweaks to the CSS